 Collection agencies rely on a number of tactics to collect delinquent accounts, including contacting customers via mail, email, phone, and skip-tracing to track them down.
 The best agencies have trained staff who can make custom arrangements with each debtor to ensure the best settlement possible.
-When necessary, debt collection agencies can even send debtors to litigation as a last-ditch effort to collect funds.
+When necessary, debt collection agencies can even initiate litigation as a last-ditch effort to collect funds.

 How Can I Find the Right Debt Collection Agency?

 When choosing a debt collection agency, it’s important to find out how its collection process works.
-Remember that it’s not just about collecting money but maintaining a good relationship with customers, even those who paid late.
+Remember that it’s not just about collecting money but maintaining a good relationship with customers, even those who have paid late.

 Avoid agencies that have been called out for aggressive tactics or have reviews that indicate shady practices, including threatening or hostile communications with customers.
 Make sure the agency has trained staff who understand the rules and regulations of debt collection and can treat each account individually instead of using the same approach.